Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Muscle weakness in the arm and shoulder (temporary)

 It’s common for symptoms to last for seconds or minutes.
 If pain doesn’t go away after this time, the problem may be more serious.
-Talk to your child’s doctor if the symptoms persist.
+Talk to your child’s healthcare provider if the symptoms persist.

-The doctor will ask about past injuries and pain.
+The healthcare provider will ask about past injuries and pain.
 He or she will also examine your child’s neck and shoulder.
 An X-ray or other imaging tests (tests that take images of the inside of the body) may be done to rule out other problems.

-Your child’s doctor will talk with you about the best treatment plan for your child.
+Your child’s healthcare provider will talk with you about the best treatment plan for your child.
 As soon as your child feels a stinger, he or she should:

 Stop all activity until the pain goes away and arm strength comes back.

 Ice the neck and shoulder with an icepack wrapped in a thin towel for 15 to 20 minutes to relieve the pain.

 Take anti-inflammatory medication, such as ibuprofen, as directed.